Brian Johnson (kicker): Chicago Bears (second stint)

-On November 23, 2021, Johnson signed with the Chicago Bears’ practice squad.
+On November 23, 2021, Johnson signed with the Bears' practice squad.

 Washington Football Team / Commanders

 Johnson signed with the Washington Football Team on November 30, 2021, after former Virginia Tech teammate, Joey Slye, was placed on injured reserve.
-In his first game with the team, Johnson made a game-winning 48-yard field goal in a 17-15 victory over the Las Vegas Raiders.
+In his first game with the team, Johnson made a game-winning 48-yard field goal in a 17–15 victory over the Las Vegas Raiders.
 Johnson played in 3 games before Slye returned and resumed duties as the starting kicker.
 The team placed an exclusive-rights free agent tender on him on March 16, 2022, which went unsigned before he was released on June 13, 2022.

+On August 27, 2022, the Carolina Panthers hosted Johnson for a workout.

+As of 2025, Johnson holds the NFL record for most made field goals in a career without a miss with 10.